Language and communication taught inside a positive, affect-based relationship

 The Behavior Intervention team has also created a puberty curriculum and class series for boys and girls on the autism spectrum that also requires parental involvement.
 This course series was featured on Autism Speaks website.
 See upcoming flyers. https://www.autismspeaks.org/blog/2017/07/30/helping-tweens-and-teens-autism-master-puberty-health-and-hygiene

 Our Behavior Intervention team feels it is vital to include parents in all aspects of treatment and support.
-In addition to our direct intervention services, we have created a parent training series that includes specific topic areas that can be challenging to a family with a child with Autism Spectrum Disorder.
-These trainings include a potty training class, managing tantrums and challenging behaviors, sleeping and night time routines, and picky eating and staying safe.
+In addition to our direct intervention services, we have created a parent training series that includes specific topic areas that can be challenging for a family with a child with Autism Spectrum Disorder.
+This training includes a potty training class, managing tantrums and challenging behaviors, sleeping and night time routines, and picky eating and staying safe.
 Look for upcoming classes.